Coronavirus Disease 2019 (COVID-19) - Variant of Concern Screening and Whole Genome Sequencing Surveillance

 - Certain outbreak investigations – sequencing can be requested to support outbreak investigations.

 For sequencing by request, the submitter may request a simple lineage-only report or in-depth genomic analysis.
 If WGS testing is agreed to by the Ontario COVID-19 Genomic Network, submitters should confirm the specimen’s eligibility and availability with the original testing lab and arrange for specimens to be sent to the WGS testing laboratory.
 Please refer to the SARS-CoV-2 Whole Genome Sequencing Request guidance document and contact IORT@oahpp.ca for support.

-* The specimen’s SARS-CoV-2 PCR cycle threshold (Ct) value must be ≤ 30 for successful genome sequencing.
-A subset of samples with a Ct ≤ 30 may not be successfully sequenced likely due to a low level of virus present, RNA degradation, or sequencing technical issues.
+* The specimen’s SARS-CoV-2 PCR cycle threshold (Ct) value must be ≤ 30 for successful genome sequencing, although a subset of samples with a Ct ≤ 30 may not be successfully sequenced likely due to variability in determination of Ct values, RNA degradation, or sequencing technical issues.

 1.5 ml preferred (min 1.0 ml)

 For travel or suspected reinfection whole genome sequencing requests, if the specimen is at PHO’s laboratory call Customer Service Centre (416-235-6556 or 1-877-604-4567) or fax the SARS–CoV-2 Variant of Concern Testing/Whole Genome Sequencing Requisition to (416-235-6552) to request to add the test; if the specimen is at another laboratory use the form above to send the specimen to PHO’s laboratory.